mkorelov/TicTacToe/README.md

 - Add option to view rules from Main Menu (Done)
 - Add option to view rules from Pause Menu (Done)
 - Improve UI and UX
+- Add are you sure you want to quit?

 Potential Future Updates: